 That’s it!

-Tip: If you want to change the gradient orientation, you can choose the Gradient Tool from the toolbar, and rotate the gradient sliders that appeared on the text.
+Tip: If you want to change the gradient orientation, you can choose the Gradient Tool from the toolbar, and rotate the gradient sliders that appear on the text.

 Wrapping Up